chenxianhong/PUSTDNN-xvector/README.md

 ## Usage

-For using the codes, you first should install Kaldi and clone the codes in egs/sre16 (or somewhere else that you want, by changing the symlinks to proper positions).

-Move apply-cmvn-sliding-23dim.cc to kaldi⁩/⁨src⁩/featbin⁩/ and make it.

 There are two folders "SRE10" and "Fisher".
 SRE10 is for the experiments on SRE 2010 dataset.
 Fisher is for the experiments on Fisher dataset.

+For using the codes, you first should install Kaldi and move apply-cmvn-sliding-23dim.cc to kaldi⁩/⁨src⁩/featbin⁩/ and make it.

+Then clone the two folders to egs/sre16 (or somewhere else that you want, by changing the symlinks to proper positions).

 If you want to test different topology, you can add a subclass of Model to local/tf/models.py and overwrite the build_model function (in the file you can see several topologies).
 Then you just need to pass class name to local/tf/train_dnn.py by changing --tf-model-class in local/tf/run_xvector.sh.